beyond2013/DBAnM/markdown/transactionconcurrency.md

 * **Recovery**: After detection, one or more transactions are rolled back to break the cycle.

-Absolutely.
-Here's an extended **section at the end of the lecture** that addresses **which aspects are handled by the DBMS and which fall under the DBA's responsibilities**:

----

 ## Division of Responsibilities: DBMS vs. DBA

 Modern relational database management systems (RDBMSs) such as MySQL, PostgreSQL, Oracle, and SQL Server come equipped with built-in mechanisms for transaction processing and concurrency control.
 However, the **Database Administrator (DBA)** plays a crucial role in configuring, monitoring, and tuning these mechanisms to ensure optimal performance and reliability.